[2024] From classic to hidden gems! Recommended Dates in Kyoto...

 What immediately caught my eye as soon as I passed the gate were the clay pipes, Hatena blocks, and Super Mushrooms, all familiar to Mario fans.
 It is a perfect photo spot where you cannot help but take pictures.

-Upon entering the building, you will be greeted by Pinocchio and his friends.
-Proceeding through the information desk, when you arrive at the entrance gate, Nintendo characters appear all over the wall!
+As you proceed through the information and arrive at the entrance gate, Nintendo characters appear all over the walls!
 It's hard to enter the museum because I'm so curious about all of them (laughs).

 At the top of the fantastic escalator is an exhibition area displaying almost all video game software released by Nintendo in Japan since the introduction of the Family Computer in 1983, as well as other spectacular products from the past.